umrover/mrover-workspace/admin/workflow_wiki/README.md

 This document requires a working knowledge of Git.
 Please feel free to stop and look-up Git methods you don't fully understand as you come across them.

 ## Making Code Changes
 This section describes the team's workflow from the point of getting assigned an issue to just before you make a pull request.

 ### Assumptions
 We make the following assmptions in this tutorial.
-If any of there are not true, please resolve this before proceeding.
+If any of them are not true, please resolve this before proceeding.
 1. You have set up your MRover enviromnent.
 This can be done by following along with our [Dev Environment Setup tutorial](https://docs.google.com/document/d/1l5zq6cyX115KAdGTMcv_rSFH0cFxCucFgVcFn7b-KnI/edit#heading=h.j1toowrjx1y4).
 2. You have read and completed all the steps laid out in the [main README](/README.md).
 3. Your `upstream` remote points to `https://github.com/umrover/mrover-workspace.git` or `git@github.com:umrover/mrover-workspace.git`.
 This can be checked with `git remote -v`.
-4. Your `origin` remote points to `https://github.com/<your-github-username>/mrover-workspace.git` or `git@github.com:<your-github-username>/mrover-workspace.git`.
+4. Your `origin` remote points to `https://github.com/<your github username>/mrover-workspace.git` or `git@github.com:<your github username>/mrover-workspace.git`.
 This can be checked with `git remote -v`.

 ### Details
 When making code changes, you should be working on one of our [issues](https://github.com/umrover/mrover-workspace/issues).